 Here is an update on the interior of Valkyria to give an impression of its size.
 Each square on the grid is 1"/25.4mm.

-Here are the top three decks, staring with the command module loft where the pilot and navigator sit.
+Here are the decks, staring with the command module loft where the pilot and navigator sit.
 Beneath that is the crew compartment, which includes some storage, seating, sleeping berths and a hygiene closet.
 The deck below is a cargo bay with suit storage and the main airlock.
+Beneath that is the drive compartment.

 It appears someone has vented this ship and it is currently devoid of a breathable atmosphere.